Mutual Information Optimization for SIM-Based Holographic MIMO Systems: Introduction

 \section{Introduction}

-\bstctlcite{BSTcontrol}Intelligent metasurfaces are expected to play a significant role in the evolution of future wireless communications.
-They are engineered surfaces, composed of a large number of controllable metamaterial elements that are capable of modifying the propagation of incident waves at the \ac{EM} field level in dynamic and programmable manner \cite{di2020smart}.
-This unique ability enables intelligent surfaces to improve energy efficiency, network capacity and connectivity, while also supporting other heterogeneous functions, such as localization and sensing.
-However, leveraging these advantages requires the acquisition of accurate \ac{CSI}, which presents a challenging task for conventional metasurface structures, such as \acp{RIS}.
-Furthermore, the multiplicative effect of the path loss of the \ac{RIS}-assisted link severely reduces the possible gains through metasurface deployment.
-As a result, to maximize their potential, intelligent metasurfaces (e.g., \acp{RIS}) are preferably placed in the vicinity of the transmitter and the receiver.
+\bstctlcite{BSTcontrol}Intelligent metasurfaces are expected to significantly impact the evolution of future wireless communications.
+These surfaces, composed of a large number of controllable metamaterial elements, can dynamically modify the \ac{EM} wave propagation \cite{di2020smart}.
+This ability enables them to improve energy efficiency \cite{wang2023energy}, network capacity, reliability \cite{zhu2023robust} and connectivity \cite{lin2022refracting}, while also supporting other functionalities, such as localization and sensing.
+However, their advantages hinge on acquiring accurate \ac{CSI}, a challenging task for conventional structures, such as \acp{RIS}.
+Furthermore, the path loss in the \ac{RIS}-assisted links can substantially diminish these benefits, indicating that placing intelligent metasurfaces close to transmitters and receivers maximizes their potential.

-The above discussions naturally motivate the integration of intelligent metasurface structures with wireless communication transceivers in \ac{mMIMO} and \ac{HMIMO} systems \cite{shlezinger2021dynamic}.
-The use of intelligent metasurfaces in these systems offers a tradeoff between minimizing the number of radio frequency chains and maximizing the controllability over the radiated and received electromagnetic fields in the wave domain \cite{di2024electromagnetic}.
-Moreover, the intelligent metasurfaces can provide beamforming capabilities comparable to those of conventional phased array antennas, but with much lower power consumption and cost.
-However, these metasurfaces are usually single-layer structures, which may limit their beamforming potential.
-In practical realizations, the elements of intelligent metasurfaces are constrained to a finite set of tunable states, and the number of these elements on a single metasurface is also limited.
-This can lead to beam misalignment, thereby undermining the expected performance~results.
+The above discussions naturally motivate the integration of intelligent metasurface structures with wireless communication transceivers in \ac{mMIMO} and \ac{HMIMO} systems \cite{zhu2024beamforming}.
+The use of intelligent metasurfaces in these systems offers a tradeoff between minimizing the number of RF chains and increasing control over \ac{EM} fields \cite{di2024electromagnetic}.
+Moreover, they can provide beamforming capabilities comparable to those of conventional phased array antennas, but at lower cost and power consumption.
+However, limitations due to their typically single-layer structure and the finite number of tunable states of their elements in practice can result in beam misalignment, potentially compromising the expected~performance.